 Here are 3 tips to help nurture healthy relationships and strengthen your connections with others:

-- Breathe into a difficult conversation
+1. Breathe into a difficult conversation

-- Be emotionally responsive and emotionally responsible
+2. Be emotionally sensitive and emotionally responsible

-- Remember to take turns
+3. Remember to take turns

 Your favorite activity tonight, someone else’s favorite tomorrow night.
-Alternating activities helps keep everyone’s fun-quotient high, which makes relationships easier.
+Alternating activities help keep everyone’s fun-quotient high, which makes relationships easier.
 It’s easier to get along when you’re doing things you really enjoy.
 Sharing interests is a great way to get connected, or to reestablish a connection that seems weakened by time and challenge.